PRO100BYTE/ProjectArcade/README.md

 ## 💟 Special Thanks

 - [RetroBat](https://github.com/kaylh/RetroBat) - For a great project and informative documentation, and so on...
+- [Fabrice Caruso](https://github.com/fabricecaruso) - For the development of EmulatorLauncher
 - [Hel Mic](https://github.com/lehcimcramtrebor/) - For his wonderful themes.
 - [Batocera](https://www.batocera.org/) - For their wonderful retrogaming dedicated Operating System.
 - [Gitbook](https://www.gitbook.com/) - For supporting ProjectArcade and RetroBat project.